 The solution is to use machine ID templates to configure agent settings.
 A machine ID template is a machine ID record without an agent.
 Since an agent never checks into a machine ID template account, it is not counted against your total license count.
 You can create as many machine ID templates as you want without additional cost.
-When an agent install package is created, agent settings can be copied from the machine ID template instead of a machine ID account with an agent.
-Customer-specific settings, such as a credential and patch file source, are not defined in a template.
-Typically, machine ID templates are created and configured for certain types of machine.
-Machine type examples include desktops, Autocad, Quickbooks, small business servers, Exchange servers, SQL Servers, etc. Corresponding install packages are then created based on each machine ID template you define.
+When an agent install package is created, the package's settings are copied from a selected machine ID template.
+Typically machine ID templates are created and configured for certain types of machine.
+Machine type examples include desktops, Autocad, Quickbooks, small business servers, Exchange servers, SQL Servers, etc. A corresponding install package can be created based on each machine ID template you define.